A diploma is a short-term study option that can help pave your way to future success.

 - Health, Sport and Human Performance

 - Social Sciences

 See below for a full list of subjects that you can complete a certificate in, under the subjects drop down menu.

 This diploma is available to students who wish to gain an introductory qualification in business/management.

-The subjects and/or papers that comprise each diploma field are set out in the University Calendar under 'Undergraduate Diploma and Certificate Fields'.
+The subjects that comprise the fields of business/management are set out in the University Calendar under 'Undergraduate Diploma and Certificate Fields'.

 Diploma in Maori and Pacific Development

 To complete the requirements of the Diploma in Māori and Pacific Development, students must gain 120 points at 100 level or above, including 80 points at 200 level or above.
 At least 80 points must be gained in one field.
 Up to 40 points may be included from other undergraduate fields.

 The normal minimum period of enrolment for completion of the Diploma is one year.

 4. Candidates must enrol in a Faculty and follow an approved programme of study.